Air Force 1 Alternatives: 7 Cute Trainers You Need In Your Life

 View this post on Instagram

-Like the Puma Carina trainers, these shoes are tennis inspired, so they’re going to feel a bit more soft and flexible.
+These shoes are tennis inspired, so they’re going to feel a bit more soft and flexible than the Air Force 1s.
 Despite this, the leather upper still provides a good amount of support and the soles are pretty hard-wearing.

 Which Nike Air Force 1 alternatives would you wear?
 Let me know in the comments!